quandrei/quandrei.github.io/_posts/2015-01-15-new-system-install.md

 The rest of the script is essentially grabbing what I need/want; specifically, environment-wise via homebrew and gui apps via homebrew-cask.
 Nice thing about this, is I don't need to deal with downloaders and going to each invidual site.
 And updating/maintaining everything is a breeze, and achieved with a few simple commands in the terminal.

-If you are too lazy to actually look at my bash script, the folling is a list of what I install:
+If you are too lazy to actually look at my bash script, the following is a list of what I install:

 #### homebrew packages
 * wget